vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 dispatching operations, we get a slower function.
 Bluntly, if you are using JAX like this, you have done something wrong.

 So, how do we get JAX to go fast?
-By making use of XLA.
+By harnessing the power of XLA.

 ## Enter `jax.jit`

-The reason why the earlier functions were so slow is that JAX is dispatching to the accelerator one operation at a time.
+The reason why the earlier function was so slow is that JAX is dispatching to the accelerator one operation at a time.
 The intended way to use JAX is to compile multiple operations – ideally nearly all operations – together using XLA.
-To indicate which region to compile together, we can pass the function we want to compile to `jax.jit` or use the `@jax.jit` decorator.
+To indicate which region to compile together, we can pass the function we want to compile to the function `jax.jit` or use the `@jax.jit` decorator.
 The function will not be compiled immediately, but rather upon first call – hence the name "Just in time compilation".

-During this first call, the shapes of the input arrays will be used to trace out a computational graph, stepping through the function with the Python interpreter and executing all operations one-by-one, recording what happens as we go.
+During this first call, the shapes of the input arrays will be used to trace out a computational graph, stepping through the function with the Python interpreter and executing the operations one-by-one, recording in the graph what happens.
 This intermediate representation can be given to XLA and subsequently compiled, optimised, and cached.
-This cache will be retrieved if the same function is called with the same input array shapes and dtype, skipping the tracing and compilation process, calling the compiled binary blob directly.
+This cache will be retrieved if the same function is called with the same input array shapes and dtype, skipping the tracing and compilation process and calling the heavily optimised, precompiled binary blob directly.

 Let's see it in action: